China to set off on tanker buying spree for new shipping venture

 China Shipping plans to order 10 very large crude carriers (VLCCs), and may buy 10 more if the market conditions are right, company president Xu Lirong told Reuters on the sidelines of a shipping conference in Xiamen, China.
 He did not say when the orders would take place.

-The VLCCs, the largest type of tanker in the global fleet, would be China Shipping's contribution to a newly established, i n dependent company that would also include ships from China Ocean Shipping Company (COSCO Group), China Merchants Energy Shipping Co.
-Ltd and Nanjing Tanker Corp .
+The VLCCs, the largest type of tanker in the global fleet, would be China Shipping's contribution to a newly established, independent company that would also include ships from China Ocean Shipping Company (COSCO Group), China Merchants Energy Shipping Co.
+Ltd (601872.SS) and Nanjing Tanker Corp 600087.SS.

 Raymond Yu, vice president of China Merchants Group which owns shipping firms, said building new ships was one of the options available to the joint venture.